FuelLabs/fuel-bridge/packages/solidity-contracts/DEVELOPMENT.md

 npm run script-verify-source --network <name of the network>
 ```

 Verifies the contract source code on Etherscan and Sourcify.
 This is only possible on recognized public networks (spolia, mainnet) and requires a deployment file either added manually under the `deployments` directory or auto generated after the deploy/upgrade scripts.
-This is useful to run in case there was an issue verifying the source during the deploy or updgrade scripts.
+This is useful to run in case there was an issue verifying the source during the deploy or upgrade scripts.

 ### Verify Address